 That's why I'm wearing an FBI pin every night now for my friends and the FBI.

-Believe me, uh I've seen that and so have they.
+Believe me, I've seen that and so have they.

 And so thank you for that.

-But but to go to your question, yes, I I am with you.
+But to go to your question, yes, I am with you.

-There are people uh at the highest levels, select very small select few that that surrounded themselves with each other, confirmation bias, and and serious mistakes were made.
+There are people at the highest levels, a select, very small, select few that surrounded themselves with each other, confirmation bias, and serious mistakes were made.

-I think mistakes in fact, and then I think you know, uh mistakes that have gone and fueled the perception of of really bad things happened as well.
+I think mistake in fact, and then I think, you know, in mistakes that have gone and fueled the perception of really bad things happened as well.

-And uh I I'm just glad that's I'm convinced crimes were committed.
+And I'm just glad that I'm convinced crimes were committed.

-You can't commit a fraud on a Pfizer court, nor are you allowed to rig an investigation because you think one candidate should win a hundred million a zero.
+You can't commit a fraud on a FISA court, nor are you allowed to rig an investigation because you think one candidate should win $100 million to zero.

-And Sean, I I tell you, there there is enough, you know, it's it's so funny.
+And Sean, I tell you, there is enough, you know, it's so funny.

-We're we're talking about their predication used uh to open up the CI case against the president and and uh the special counsel and etc.
+We're talking about their predication used to open up the CI case against the president and the special counsel and et cetera.

-Well, I I think from for my 25 years of law enforcement, there's more than enough predication to open the cases on everything that you just talked about.
+Well, I think for my 25 years of law enforcement, there's more than enough predication to open the cases on everything that you just talked about.

 There absolutely is.

-And I can tell you, the day here's where the rank and file, uh, Mr. Comey lost the rank and file.
+And I can tell you, the day, here's where the rank and file, Mr. Coney lost the rank and file.

-Um the even some of the the holdover believers, he lost them at that point.
+Even some of the holdover believers, he lost them at that point.

-I mean, uh the only two deity in my family growing up were the were the two sons of Irish immigrants that became FBI agents, and uh and and one has passed away, the other hears me, and he says, I s agree with you like every other FBI guy now.
+I mean, the only two deity in my family growing up were the two sons of Irish immigrants that became FBI agents.

-So there is yeah, I make that distinction on purpose.
+So there is, I make that distinction on purpose.

 Mark Morgan, thank you for being with us.